thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 similar to the uniform TM phantom and evaluated for variations in the SNRe with applied deformation.

+In order to visualize the effectiveness of recursive Bayesian regularization, we quantified errors at 0.5%, 1.0%, 3.0%, 5.0%, 7.0%, and 9.0% strain in the TM phantom and numerical simulation images.
+Tracking kernel size used was 41 points (0.8 mm) in the axial direction and 9 points (1.1 mm) in the lateral direction.

 Circular Inclusion Simulations and Phantoms
 ===========================================